Debate rages over whether FDA should use emergency powers to clear a coronavirus vaccine early

 A slew of recent events casting doubt on the FDA’s credibility hasn’t helped.
 On Aug.
 22, Trump tweeted falsely that “deep state” elements at the agency were delaying needed treatments and vaccines until after the election.
 The next day, the FDA granted emergency use authorization to convalescent plasma at a White House news conference where Hahn and Trump erroneously described the treatment’s benefits, drawing blistering criticism from scientists.

-For all the concerns about potential pre-election interference by Trump, many scientists are skeptical there will be enough data to make any decision before the election.
+For all the concerns about potential pre-election interference by Trump, many scientists say a lot has got to happen to get definitive data by October.

 Moderna and Pfizer, for example, have enrolled more than half of the 30,000 participants required for each of their trials.
 But that’s only a first step.
 Both vaccines require two doses, separated by three to four weeks.
 It then takes up to two weeks for the immune system to protect against infection, said Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia and a member of the FDA’s vaccine advisory committee.